Susmitha1594/Accidents-in-UK/README.md

  ![DV-10](https://user-images.githubusercontent.com/60418159/145453228-3cd0e85e-8685-4119-b941-135f281ba472.png)

-  We can see that the age band between 26-35 have highest count of accidents for both male and female genders.
+  Age band between 26-35 have highest count of accidents for both male and female genders.
 The second highest count is 36-45.
-So from this graph, I     can analyse that as the age reduces the accidents are being less.
+So from this graph, we can analyse that as the age reduces the accidents are being less.

  #### Maps

   <img width="939" alt="Map 1" src="https://user-images.githubusercontent.com/60418159/145453327-e3748f49-367a-4000-9553-6ff027c6f30c.png">

-   I used Folium and using Latitude and Longitude columns I potted the map to show where accidents have occurred.
+   Using Folium and columns form the table Latitude and Longitude, I potted the map to show where accidents have occurred.
+This map gets stored as html file.
+I just placed a sample screeshot, but for full map I have placed in the documents list.
 This can help us find the area where accidents frequently  occur, and necessary steps can be taken to prevent them.
+We can see few spottings that

  ![map 2](https://user-images.githubusercontent.com/60418159/145453356-2f9bf582-ca2e-4580-ad58-41bcd74330c0.png)

- Map is presenting rural and urban areas.
-There were more accidents in urban area compared to rural.
+ Map is representing rural and urban areas.
+There were more accidents in urban area compared to rural areas.